Vermont law provides several ways to establish parentage. They include:

 Mediation is less formal and more private than a public hearing in court.
 Parents who have made agreements by using a mediator have reported greater satisfaction than parents who had the court make the decisions for them.

-The Vermont Superior Court Family Mediation Program provides subsidized mediation services to qualifying people.
-You can find more information about family court mediation and a list of family court mediators on the program web page.
+The Family Mediation Program provides subsidized mediation services to qualifying people.
+See the Family Mediation Program web page for more information about the program and for a list of family court mediators.

 Motions and Temporary Hearing